ILDAnaSoft/ILDDoc/tutorial/gaede_ilcsoft_tutorial.md

 - the detector is fully described via a set of:
 	- C++ detector constructors
 	- XML files (*compact files*)
-- DD4hep is component based, e.d.
+- DD4hep is component based, i.e.
 	- **DDG4** full simulation with Geant4
 	- **DDRec** interface for reconstruction
 - **\blue{lcgeo}**: sub-package with LC detector models